We’re a new business and we’re excited to hear about your music.

 These loudness wars are now coming to an end, and for me as a mastering engineer that’s an exciting thing.

-New broadcast standards (ITU-R BS.1770 + revisions) have given a consistent way to measure the loudness of audio recordings and, in our case, music.
+New broadcast standards (ITU-R BS.1770 + revisions) have given a consistent way to measure the loudness of audio recordings and, in this case, music.

 The resulting LUFS measurement (Loudness Units relative to Full Scale) is a value that music software (e.g. iTunes) and online streaming services (e.g. Spotify & Apple Music) “tag” onto each new track or file.
 This value (e.g. -2.6dB or +1.0dB) informs the music player to turn up or turn down the track when it’s played, so that its volume will match the volume of all other tracks played from the service (which have also been measured by the same standard).